TheToriqul/wbgt-alert-system/README.md

 ## 🤝 Contributing

 Contributions welcome!
 Please read our contributing guidelines before submitting pull requests.
+Please read details [contribution guidelines](./CONTRIBUTING.md)

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## 📧 Connect with Me